rust-lang/wg-async/src/vision/status_quo/alan_builds_a_cache.md

 Alan is happy with how things are working, but notices every once in a while the downstream service hangs.
 To prevent that, Alan implements a timeout.

-He remembers from the documentation for his favorite runtime that there is the `race` function which can kick off two futures and polls both until one completes. (similar to tokio's [select](https://docs.rs/tokio/1.5.0/tokio/macro.select.html) and async-std's [race](https://docs.rs/async-std/1.9.0/async_std/future/trait.Future.html#method.race) for example).
+He remembers from the documentation for his favorite runtime that there is the `race` function which can kick off two futures and polls both until one completes (similar to tokio's [select](https://docs.rs/tokio/1.5.0/tokio/macro.select.html) and async-std's [race](https://docs.rs/async-std/1.9.0/async_std/future/trait.Future.html#method.race) for example).

 ```rust